*This contains affiliate links

 We also need to let kids play.
 We need to let them explore, make messes, as well as fail while playing.
 This teaches them life lessons.
 When they are done with their mess help them learn to clean up what they have done.
 When they get bigger it will become second nature to clean up after themselves.

 With that being said we need to designate time to play with them.
 They need to know we love spending time with them and exploring.
-I have noticed on the days that I don’t give the kids the attention that they need I get super frustrated because they spend most of the day climbing up on me when I am trying to get something done and whining at me while making dinner.
+On the days that I don’t give the kids the attention that they need I tend to show frustration easier.
+They spend most of the day climbing up on me when I am trying to get something done and whining at me while making dinner.
 They do this because they want your attention.
-When we stop and give it to them everybody is much happier in the end and we are able to get more done!
+Stop and give them the attention they crave!
+It is much happier for everyone and we are able to get more done!

 You spend all your time caring for everyone else, but you can’t forget about YOU TIME!
 This is time away from the kids.
 Maybe it is a night out with a friend, maybe a quiet bath after dinner while your husband is playing with the kids, or curling up with a book during nap time.
 It could be as simple as escaping into the bathroom to paint your nails.
 These simple things allow you to continue to ROCK at being a stay at home mom.
 These small moments allow you to breathe, to reflect, to be happy.
 It allows you the strength to continue being an AWESOME MOM to your kids!